Classical Non-Relativistic Fractons: Relation to quantum fractons

 \subsection{Topological phases, gauging and dipole conservation}

-To keep our work self-contained, we now provide a brief review of quantum fractons and the relation to multipole conserving systems.
+To keep our work self-contained, we now provide a brief review of quantum fractons and their relation to multipole conserving systems.
 Readers who are familiar with these can skip ahead to the next subsection.
-We also direct readers who are interested in more details to other dedicated reviews~\cite{NandkishoreHermeleFractonsannurev-conmatphys-031218-013604,PretkoChenYou_2020fracton}.
+We also direct readers interested in more details to other dedicated reviews~\cite{NandkishoreHermeleFractonsannurev-conmatphys-031218-013604,PretkoChenYou_2020fracton,GromovRadzihovsky2022fractonReview}.

-The term fractons originally referred to the quasi-particle excitations in a recently discovered class of gapped phases of quantum matter~\cite{Chamon_Fracton_PhysRevLett.94.040402,Haah_FractonPhysRevA.83.042330,VijayHaahFu_Fractons_PhysRevB.92.235136}.
-These excitations were found to have restricted mobility and were constrained to move along sub-dimensional manifolds such as planes, lines~\cite{VijayHaahFu_FractonDuality_PhysRevB.94.235157} or fractals~\cite{Haah_FractonPhysRevA.83.042330}.
+The term fractons originally referred to quasiparticle excitations in a recently discovered class of gapped phases of quantum matter~\cite{Chamon_Fracton_PhysRevLett.94.040402,Haah_FractonPhysRevA.83.042330,VijayHaahFu_Fractons_PhysRevB.92.235136}.
+These excitations were found to have restricted mobility and were constrained to move along subdimensional manifolds such as planes, lines~\cite{VijayHaahFu_FractonDuality_PhysRevB.94.235157} or fractals~\cite{Haah_FractonPhysRevA.83.042330}.
 Fracton phases are `topologically ordered'~\cite{Wen1990topological} in the sense that they are absolutely stable~\cite{CurtVedikaShivaji_AbsolutePhysRevB.94.085112} to \emph{arbitrary} local perturbations~\cite{BravyiHastingsMichalakis_TopologicalOrder_2010}.
-An important conceptual tool in studying such phases is gauging -- if we start with a system with an unbroken \emph{on-site} global symmetry and dynamically gauge it i.e. elevate it to a local redundancy structure, we get a topologically ordered system~\cite{LevinGu_GaugingPhysRevB.86.115109} belonging to the deconfined phase of the gauge theory.
+An important conceptual tool in studying such phases is gauging -- if we start with a system with an unbroken \emph{on-site} global symmetry and dynamically gauge it i.e. elevate it to a local redundancy structure, we obtain a topologically ordered system~\cite{LevinGu_GaugingPhysRevB.86.115109} belonging to the deconfined phase of the gauge theory.
 It was shown~\cite{VijayHaahFu_FractonDuality_PhysRevB.94.235157,Pretko_FractonGauge_PhysRevB.98.115134,PretkoChenYou_2020fracton,Gromov_Multipole_PhysRevX.9.031035} that fracton topological order too can be be obtained by starting with systems with an unbroken global multipole conservation symmetry and dynamically gauging it.

 Interestingly, `ungauged' systems with exact global multipole symmetry were found to host a variety of interesting phenomena found in the gauged counter parts and beyond: \begin{enumerate} \item Their gapped excitations also have restricted mobility~\cite{Pretko_FractonGauge_PhysRevB.98.115134}. \item They exhibit Hilbert space fragmentation characterized by a large number of emergent symmetries and conserved quantities~\cite{KhemaniHermeleNandkishore_Shattering_PhysRevB.101.174204,Moudgalya_Fragmentation_2022,SalaRakovskyVerresenKnapPollmann_FragmentationPhysRevX.10.011047}. \item Their dynamics is `glassy' i.e. anomalously slow~\cite{Chamon_Fracton_PhysRevLett.94.040402}. \item They exhibit `UV-IR mixing' -- a phenomena where long-distance (IR) behaviour is \emph{not} completely divorced of its microscopic (UV) details~\cite{Minwalla_UVIR_2000,GorantlaLamSeiberg_UVIR_PhysRevB.104.235116,YouMoessner_UVIR_PhysRevB.106.115145}. \end{enumerate}